These are the best cheap laptops you can buy in 2022

 Some of us like small screens, and some like really big screens.
 If you’re one of the latter and you’re in the market for a cheap 17-inch laptop, the IdeaPad 3i is probably one of your best options.

-First off, it comes with an Intel Core i5-1135G7 processor with four cores, eight threads, and boost speeds up to 4.2GHz.
+First off, it comes with an Intel Core i5-1235U processor with 10 cores, 12 threads, and boost speeds up to 4.4GHz.
 This processor also includes Intel’s Iris Xe graphics, so you can do some light GPU tasks on this machine, too.
-In addition to that, you get 8GB of RAM and a 512GB SSD, giving you plenty of storage space for files and solid overall performance.
-This is still one of Intel’s latest processors, and the rest of the specs are in line with or better than other laptops on this list.
+In addition to that, you get 12GB of RAM and a 512GB SSD, giving you plenty of storage space for files and solid overall performance.
+This is still one of Intel’s latest processors, and the rest of the specs are in line with or better than most other laptops on this list.

-Design-wise, the IdeaPad 3i looks fairly standard, coming in a dark Abyss Blue color that looks very subdued and shouldn’t stand out too much. being a 17-inch laptop, it’s obviously not very light, weighing in at 4.63lbs, but portability is probably not your first priority with a laptop like this.
+Design-wise, the IdeaPad 3i looks fairly standard, coming in a dark Abyss Blue color that looks very subdued and shouldn’t stand out too much, though it avoids being too boring or generic.
+Being a 17-inch laptop, it’s obviously not very light, but considering its size, the 4.49lbs of weight are actually very reasonable.
 It does manage to come in just under 20mm thin, so it should still fit easily in a laptop bag or backpack.

 As for the ports, the IdeaPad 3i comes with one USB Type-C (3.2 Gen 1) port, two USB Type-A ports (one USB 3.2 Gen 1, one USB 2.0), HDMI, an SD card reader, and a headphone jack.
-The setup covers most of the basics, but the lack of Thunderbolt or faster USB ports is a bit of a bummer.
-Still, it should get the job done for most people.
+The setup covers most of the basics, though it would have been nice to see Thunderbolt 4 support.
+Still, it should get the job done for most people, and for this price, it’s hard to ask for much more.

 17-inch laptops don’t come cheap, and they usually make a few more compromises than their smaller siblings.
-However, with the current discount, you’re really not missing out on much with this bigger model, and it’s an easy recommendation if you.
+However, with the current discount on Lenovo’s website, you’re really not missing out on much with this bigger model, and it’s an easy recommendation if you want a large screen for a small price.

 Best tablet: Surface Go 3

-If what you want is more of a tablet that can also serve as a laptop, the Surface Go 3 is pretty much unchallenged in this price range.
+If what you want is more of a tablet that can also serve as a laptop, the Surface Go 3 is probably the best option in this price range.
 It’s a budget tablet, but it makes some careful choices to offer a premium experience in aspects that are the most important.
 It starts at just under $400, so you also have room for some upgrades.

 The performance is one area where the Surface Go 3 makes some sacrifices, but it still offers a solid experience.
 The base model comes with an Intel Pentium Gold 6500Y processor with two cores and four threads, as well as boost speeds up to 3.4GHz.
 That’s not on par with the Intel Core and AMD Ryzen processors on this list, but it should still be good enough for basic tasks like web browsing and writing up documents.
 You also get 4GB of RAM and 64GB of eMMC storage in the base model, but these are two areas where we recommend upgrading.
 The $700 budget is fairly generous, and for $550, you can go up to 8GB of RAM and a 128GB SSD, which we absolutely recommend.
 There’s also a model with a faster processor for $630.